cloudfoundry/uaa/README.md

 The authentication service is `uaa`.
 It's a plain Spring MVC webapp.
-Deploy as normal in Tomcat or your container of choice, or execute `mvn jetty:run` to run it directly from `uaa` directory in the source tree.
+Deploy as normal in Tomcat or your container of choice, or execute `mvn tomcat:run` to run it directly from `uaa` directory in the source tree.
 When running with maven it listen on port 8080.

 It supports the APIs defined in the UAA-APIs document.
 To summarise: